Varrkan82/Arma3-MODs-Updater-Downloader/README.md

 - rename

 ## Intstallation:
-1. Clone or download this script to the **/home** directory of a user which is running an ArmA 3 server.
+1. Clone or download this script to the **/home** directory of a user which is running an Arma 3 server.
 2. Set up the permissions to execute it for user.
-3. Update paths to installed ArmA 3 Linux Server **mods**, to the Workshop directry, where Steam downlading the modes and where the `steamcmd.sh` is located.
+3. Update paths to installed Arma 3 Linux Server **mods**, to the Workshop directry, where Steam downlading the modes and where the `steamcmd.sh` is located.
 4. OPTIONAL: You can create an external file `auht.sh` in a folder a step above of a `a3upddownmod.sh` is located and to store your Steam credentials there.
 The password should be encrypted with a base64 encryption.

 To create your own auth.sh file make the followed (Enter your own Steam credentials before executing!):